Rigdzin Shikpo Rinpoche

-As his root teacher, Trungpa Rinpoche gave him extensive and detailed teaching on all the practices of the Nyingma Dzogchen tradition.
-Trungpa Rinpoche later left for America and Rigdzin Shikpo continued to study and practise under his direction, visiting him in America from time to time.
-Trungpa Rinpoche also encouraged him to take teachings and guidance from his own teacher HH Dilgo Khyentse Rinpoche.
-In 1975 Trungpa Rinpoche established the Longchen Foundation in consultation with HH Dilgo Khyentse Rinpoche and they appointed Rigdzin Shikpo as spiritual leader.
-Khyentse Rinpoche told him to take further Dzogchen instruction from Khenpo Tsultrim Gyamtso Rinpoche, an eminent yogin and scholar who was also a student of HH Khyentse Rinpoche.
+When Chögyam Trungpa left to teach in the United States, Rigdzin Shikpo continued to follow his instruction, from time to time travelling to America to see him to receive further teachings.
+Khyentse Rinpoche also told him to take further Dzogchen instruction from Khenpo Tsultrim Gyamtso Rinpoche, an eminent yogin and scholar who was also a student of HH Khyentse Rinpoche.
 Since the deaths of Trungpa Rinpoche and Khyentse Rinpoche, Khenpo Rinpoche has been Rigdzin Shikpo’s main source of guidance.

-In 1993 Rinpoche completed a three year solitary retreat in Oxford under the direction of Khenpo Rinpoche in a semi-detached house, in an urban setting.
-Following this retreat and in recognition of his realisation, Khenpo Rinpoche gave him the title The Rigdzin Shikpo.
-Rigdzin means Knowledge Holder (vidyadhara in sanskrit) and Shikpo means beyond concepts.
+In 1990, Rigdzin Shikpo went into a traditional three year retreat under the supervision of Khenpo Rinpoche in a semi-detached house in Marston, Oxford.
+On finishing his retreat in 1993, as a sign of his accomplishment, he was given the title ‘Rigdzin Shikpo’.
+‘Rigdzin’ (Skt. vidyādhara, ) means ‘awareness holder’ and ‘Shikpo’ means ‘beyond concepts’.
 Rigdzin Shikpo teaches his students the whole of the path according to the lineage transmissions he received from his own teachers.
 They encouraged him to transmit the teachings according to his inspiration in response to the needs of his students.